 Bulletproof Handyman

-What Can a Handyman Do in South Bend, Indiana?
+What Can a Handyman Do Without a License in South Bend, Indiana?

 Indiana does not have a single statewide “general contractor” or “handyman” license; most contractor regulation happens at the city/county level (plus state licensing for certain trades like plumbing).
 In South Bend (St. Joseph County), you should expect to comply with local contractor registration and building permits, and you cannot perform licensed-trade work (especially plumbing) without the proper credential.
 There is no clear statewide “handyman exemption” dollar threshold in Indiana law; instead, limits are typically driven by local registration rules, permits, and trade licensing boundaries.